sami-chaaban/PointPAE/README.md

 Use this notebook to map Alphafold's predicted aligned error (PAE) of a single residue onto the model.
 It generates a Chimera attribute file for each chain that represents the PAE values (y-axis) of the residue.

-## Instructions

-* Edit the variables in the script and run it with `python PointPAE.py`.
+Edit the variables in the script and run it with `python PointPAE.py`.
 Make sure you are using python>=3.6.

 ## License